Sydney Flying Group

 The surging Southern Ocean shapes the coastline of South Australia.
 It starts with long white sandy beaches in the southeast, Kangaroo Island and the rugged Eyre Peninsular in its center, and finishes with 100 kilometers of the world's longest continuous sea cliffs by the border of Western Australia.

-There is no better way to see this than from the comfort of your light aircraft, with your journey finishing up with a couple of days in the beautiful Clare Valley, enjoying fine food and wine.
+There is no better way to see this than from the comfort of your light aircraft, with your journey finishing in the beautiful Clare Valley, enjoying fine food and wine at the Watervale Hotel

 Your Tour Includes: